qianli10000/mtradeR/README.md

 Metagenomic TRajectory Analysis with Disease Endpoint and Risk factors
 # An example

-Below is an exmaple code for running simulation pipeline and test JointMatch:
+Below is an exmaple code for running the simulation pipeline and test JointMatch:

 install.packages('mtradeR')